hokamoto/deployment-automation/README.md

 # Terraform and Ansible Deployment for Redpanda

-Terraform and Ansible configuration to easily provision a [Redpanda](https://vectorized.io) cluster on AWS, GCP, Azure, or IBM .
+Terraform and Ansible configuration to easily provision a [Redpanda](https://vectorized.io) cluster on AWS, GCP, Azure, IBM, or Linode .

 ## Installation Prerequisites